Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Proposed method

 \subsection{Representation learning for initialization of meta-learner}

-Despite the convenience to be available to online data, several problems remain, for example, (1) data are generally noisy with various resolutions, owing to the high cost of access to high-quality thematic information of large-scale areas; (2) inducing factors inffered from thematic maps can be correlated and explain the same aspect of the occurrence of a landslide; and (3) unreasonable selection of thematic information would be expected to lead to redundant or confused conceptions for supervised regression.
+Despite the convenience to be available to online data, several problems remain, for example, (1) data are generally noisy with various resolutions, owing to the high cost of access to high-quality thematic information of large-scale areas; (2) inducing factors inferred from thematic maps can be correlated and explain the same aspect of the occurrence of a landslide; and (3) unreasonable selection of thematic information would be expected to lead to redundant or confusing conceptions for supervised regression.

-To solve the above-mentioned problems to a certain extent, the first stage of the porposed method serves as a pretraining process to train the base model of the meta-learner with unlabeled samples for learning the representation $f_0$ featuring robustness, independence, and compactness.
-Specifically, the model is composed of a sequential stacked unsupervised learning modules, which include two restricted Boltzmann machines (RBMs) \citep{nair2010rectified} and a denoising autoencoder (DAE) \citep{vincent2008extracting}.
+The first stage of the proposed method serves as a pretraining process to train the base model of the meta-learner with unlabeled samples for learning the representation $f_0$ featuring robustness, independence, and compactness.
+Specifically, the model is composed of sequential stacked unsupervised learning modules, which include two restricted Boltzmann machines (RBMs) \citep{nair2010rectified} and a denoising autoencoder (DAE) \citep{vincent2008extracting}.
 Regarding the RBM, the objective is to minimize the Kullback-Leibler divergence \citep{hinton2002training} between a given sample distribution and the distribution inferred from the model.
 The essential problem in the objective is to calculate the two intractable expectations in Eq. \ref{eq:RBM objective},